Mahmoudz/Porto/docs/docs-ai/Early Access.md

 # Early Access

-**Porto for AI** is in private testing.
+**Porto AI** is in private testing.
 The architecture is complete and in use, but it is not published openly yet.
 Access is shared directly, one team at a time.

 If you want in early, reach out and I'll walk you through it: the structure, the conventions, and how to set up your codebase so agents can build, debug, and maintain it on autopilot.